fblissjr/nndex/README.md

 ### Pre-Normalized Data

-If your embeddings are already unit-normalized, set `normalized=True` to skip the internal normalization step for more computational speed:
+If your embeddings (both base and query) are already unit-normalized, set `normalized=True` to skip the internal normalization step for more computational speed:

 ```python
 normalized_matrix = matrix / np.linalg.norm(matrix, axis=1, keepdims=True)